raekins/Oracle-on-Kubernetes-with-minikube/README.md

 # MiniKube_Oracle12c
 Running Oracle 12c in Kubernetes with Minikube and VirtualBox

+Usage details can bef found at my Blog:
 ```
-For details check-out my Blog at
 https://ronekins.com/2020/03/14/running-oracle-12c-in-kubernetes-with-minikube-and-virtualbox/
 ```